withastro/docs/src/pages/en/tutorial/3-components/index.md

 In this unit, you'll learn how to create **Astro components** to reuse code for common elements across your website.

 You'll build:
-- a Navigation component that presents a menu of links to your pages
+- A Navigation component that presents a menu of links to your pages
-- a Footer component to include on the bottom of each page
+- A Footer component to include on the bottom of each page
-- a Social Media component, used in the Footer, that links to profile pages
+- A Social Media component, used in the Footer, that links to profile pages
-- an interactive Hamburger component to toggle the Navigation on mobile
+- An interactive Hamburger component to toggle the Navigation on mobile

 Along the way, you'll use CSS and JavaScript to build a responsive design that reacts to screen sizes and user input.